fgauna12/fgauna12.github.io/_posts/2019-11-28-a-parallel-idea.md

 How much _more_ would culture and habits change at an **organization** that committed to deploy to production daily?<br>
 [_Accelerate_](https://www.amazon.com/Accelerate-Software-Performing-Technology-Organizations-ebook/dp/B07B9F83WM/ref=sr_1_1?keywords=accelerate&qid=1574946065&sr=8-1) and State of DevOps Report show us that elite/high-performing organizations deploy to production daily.

+What would you change if you had to deploy daily?